Hecate2/zk-principle/STARK.md

 ### Non-interactive zk-STARK

 Armed with the experience of achieving non-interactive zk-SNARK, we should now understand that we need to eliminate all subjective parameters offered by the verifier.
 We use Fiat-Shamir transformation for a non-interactive zk-STARK.
 I will not explain the details, but the idea is simple: hash all the public parameters about the problem to get the random value.
-Typically we use MiMC as the hash function.
+Typically we use Rescue or MiMC as the hash function in practice.

 - In interactive zk-STARK, we hash the root of the merkle tree to replace the random number chosen by the verifier.
 - In FRI, we can hash(previous_hash_result, values_returned_by_prover_if_there_is_any)